ShimShim27/Artificial-Ecosystem-Generator/README.md

 # Artificial-Ecosystem-Generator
 A program to simulate artificial ecosystem using machine learning.
-(The code contains a lot of comments and maybe messy because it is my previous school project)
+(The code contains a lot of comments and maybe messy because it is my previous school project)<br/><br/>

+Download the direct jar file [here](https://github.com/ShimShim27/Artificial-Ecosystem-Generator-Using-RT-NEAT/blob/main/Ecosystem/Ecosystem.jar).

 ## Description
 * This system was built in Netbeans and is using JavaSwing for GUI.